musa-509-fall-2021/course-info/tech-tips.md

   os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = 'PATH TO KEY FILE GOES HERE'
   ```

-To run a script locally, for testing/debugging purposes, if you are in the root folder of your project in your terminal:
+To run a script locally, for testing/debugging purposes, if you are in the root folder of your project in your terminal, e.g.:

 ```bash
 python airflow/dags/data_pipeline/extract_dataset1.py
 ```

-**If you're using a _.env_ file for your environment variables, prefix your commands with `dotenv run`.**
+> **If you're using a _.env_ file for your environment variables, prefix your commands with `dotenv run`.**

 ### Writing an **extract** module